Concussion! What do I do?

 Read a blog from Kristen Hunter on the dangers of untreated concussions.

 Parents, coaches and trainers need to be part of the prevention strategy.
 Read the resources available at Parachute Canada and the Canadian Concussion Collaborative and let our multidisciplinary group of clinics take good care of you.

-Dr. Kathryn Schneider presents at a panel conference on concussion in Calgary.
+Dr. Kathryn Schneider presents with athletes and other experts at a panel conference on concussion in Calgary.

 The 3 Most Common Questions our physiotherapists get about concussions